Updated on 17th September 2024

-Companies facing a debt to the ATO may face relatively few financial options to both repay the debt and ensure enough access to working capital to maintain ongoing business.
+Companies facing a debt to the ATO may have relatively few financial options to both repay the debt and ensure enough access to working capital to maintain ongoing business.

 Invoice Finance is a fast, flexible and effective funding solution to help businesses of all sizes and across all sectors repay the money they owe to the tax office in a sustainable way.